Installation Guide for Mage-OS

 Some additional steps

-After the installation completes, set your site URL:
+After the installation completes:

-Reindex all indexers and flush the cache:
+reindex all indexes and flush the cache

 bin/magento indexer:reindexbin/magento cache:flush